UndeadZed/virtual_Keyboard/README.md

 # virtual_Keyboard
 this is a lite easy to use virtual keyboard project for anyone to use

+# motivation

+I made this for this year's recruitment for RobEn AAST club

 # How to use:

 ## Step 1: